Oxford University Global Surgery Group

 SURGICAL GRAND ROUNDS

-OUGSG usually presents at two Oxford University Hospitals Surgical Grand Rounds each year.
+OUGSG usually presents at Oxford University Hospitals Surgical Grand Rounds termly.
+The provisional dates for next year are:

 EXTERNAL CONFERENCES & EVENTS